dl00/speedrun-browser-middleware/README.md

 A helm chart which includes a MongoDB and Redis is provided in the repository.

 Instructions on how to use TBC.

+#### Configuration

+For any of the above options, many custom configuration options are supported.
+A full documented list is avilable in the source code [`lib/config.ts`](https://github.com/dl00/speedrun-browser-middleware/blob/main/lib/config.ts#L9)